The State Journal (West Virginia)

 The State Journal is a weekly newspaper based in Charleston, West Virginia, and published by NCWV Media.
 It is the only newspaper with political and general news content distributed throughout the state of West Virginia.

-The State Journal was founded as a business newspaper in 1984, containing business news and editorials on business subjects.
-In 2002, the newspaper was acquired by West Virginia Media Holdings, which greatly expanded the operating budget of the newspaper.
-It then began to also cover legal and government news and introduce conservative editorial content on subjects other than business.
+History

-West Virginia Media Holdings would later sell the paper to NCWV Media in December 2016.
+The State Journal was founded as a statewide business newspaper in 1984.
+It was created by brothers Robert C. and Henry E. Payne, III, and lawyer Fred F. Holroyd.
+The newspaper was sold to Lorenelle White in 1997.
+West Virginia Media Holdings acquired the newspaper from the White family in November 2001.
+The company would go on to sell the paper in December 2016 to NCWV Media.